voltrondata-labs/arrow-benchmarks-ci/docs/how-to-add-new-benchmark-machine.md

 - Please also let us know how you would like environment vars to be shared with you.

 ##### 3. Setup your benchmark machine
+Note:
-- Note that `setup-benchmark-machine-ubuntu-20.04.sh` only installs dependencies for Apache Arrow C++, Python, R, Java and JavaScript.
+- [setup-benchmark-machine-ubuntu-20.04.sh](../scripts/setup-benchmark-machine-ubuntu-20.04.sh) only installs dependencies for Apache Arrow C++, Python, R, Java and JavaScript.
-- If you need to install additional dependencies, please update `setup-benchmark-machine-ubuntu-20.04.sh`.
+- If you need to install additional dependencies, please update [setup-benchmark-machine-ubuntu-20.04.sh](../scripts/setup-benchmark-machine-ubuntu-20.04.sh).
-- If your machine is running OS other than Ubuntu, please create a new setup script and use `setup-benchmark-machine-ubuntu-20.04.sh` as a reference.
+- If your machine is running OS other than Ubuntu, please create a new setup script and use [setup-benchmark-machine-ubuntu-20.04.sh](../scripts/setup-benchmark-machine-ubuntu-20.04.sh) as a reference.

 ```shell script
 sudo su